wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 5. The user signs in on the sign-in page.

-6. If authentication is successful, Azure AD creates an ID token and returns it as a URL fragment (#) to the application’s Reply URL.
+6. If authentication is successful, Azure AD creates an ID token and returns it as a URL fragment (#) to the application's Reply URL.
 For a production application, this Reply URL should be HTTPS.
 The returned token includes claims about the user and Azure AD that are required by the application to validate the token.

-7. The JavaScript client code running in the browser extracts the token from the response to use in securing calls to the application’s web API back end.
+7. The JavaScript client code running in the browser extracts the token from the response to use in securing calls to the application's web API back end.

-8. The browser calls the application’s web API back end with the access token in the authorization header.
+8. The browser calls the application's web API back end with the access token in the authorization header.

 #### Code Samples